 The first part of the definition includes all federal technology-based ELGs.
-For outfall 002, the permit imposes, at a minimum, technology-based ELGs for the subcategory of mines that produce copper, lead, zinc, silver, gold, or molybdenum mines as found in 40 CFR Part 440, Subpart J (adopted by reference at 18 AAC 83.010(g)(3)).
+For outfall 002, the permit imposes technology-based ELGs for the subcategory of mines that produce copper, lead, zinc, silver, gold, or molybdenum mines as found in 40 CFR Part 440, Subpart J (adopted by reference at 18 AAC 83.010(g)(3)).